Soundtrack to a Coup d'Etat: Reception

-Lovia Gyarkye for The Hollywood Reporter:

-"Soundtrack to a Coup D’Etat plays like a syncopated thriller."
+Lovia Gyarkye for The Hollywood Reporter: "Soundtrack to a Coup D'Etat plays like a syncopated thriller."

 The film has been picked as one of the "10 Best Movies From the 2024 Sundance Film Festival" by Rolling Stone.
-It has also been shown at MoMA's Director's Fortnight and at the 2024 edition of Cinéma du Réel.
+It also has been shown at MoMA's Director's Fortnight and at the 2024 edition of Cinéma du Réel.

 Soundtrack to a Coup d'Etat was nominated for the Gotham Awards, the Critics Choice Doc Awards, Cinema Eye Honors, European Film Awards, IDA Doc Awards, and the Film Independent Spirit Awards in the Best Documentary category.

 Screen Daily ranked Soundtrack to a Coup d'Etat as the best film of 2024.
-It was also ranked 2nd in the film category of the Best of 2024 list from Artforum.
+It was also ranked second in the film category of the Best of 2024 list from Artforum.

 The film was included in a New York Times list of ideal nominees for the 97th Academy Awards.

 In June 2025, IndieWire ranked the film at number 71 on its list of "The 100 Best Movies of the 2020s (So Far)."

+In December 2025, Morgan Bassichis in an interview for Vulture had Soundtrack to a Coup d'Etat as one of his favorite movies of the year.
+Declaring that: "[F]eels like one of the most important films I've ever seen [...] and I hope it becomes core curriculum in every discipline, forever."

+The film has been included in the 'Best video essays of 2025' list by British film magazine Sight & Sound.
+Writer and curator Enrico Camporesi described the film as: "A reused footage fresco on the geopolitical (and musical) context that led to the assassination of Patrice Lumumba in 1961."

+The film is featured as the best music documentary of 2025 on a list made by the journalist Sam Richards for Uncut Magazine.
+He writes: "The best film you'll ever see about the Congo, the CIA and jazz."

+The filmmaker Caveh Zahedi listed Soundtrack to a Coup d'Etat as one of the ten best films of the twenty-first century.